tinygrad/tinygrad/README.md

 There has been a lot of interest in tinygrad lately.
 Here are some basic guidelines for contributing:

 - Bug fixes are the best and always welcome!
 Like [this one](https://github.com/geohot/tinygrad/pull/421/files).
+- Completing [bounties](https://docs.google.com/spreadsheets/d/1WKHbT-7KOgjEawq5h5Ic1qUWzpfAzuD_J06N1JwOCGs/edit#gid=0) is a great way to help improve tinygrad!
 - If you don't understand the code you are changing, don't change it!
 - All code golf PRs will be closed, but [conceptual cleanups](https://github.com/geohot/tinygrad/pull/372/files) are great.
 - Features are welcome.
 Though if you are adding a feature, you need to include tests.
-- Improving test coverage is great, with reliable non-brittle tests.
+- Improving [test coverage](test/models/) is great, with reliable non-brittle tests.

 Additional guidelines can be found in [CONTRIBUTING.md](/CONTRIBUTING.md).